ocean-tracking-network/node-manager-training/_episodes/14_The Push.md

 Using these fields, the `detections-create detection extracts` Nodebook can determine which extracts need to be created for each push.

-**As of December 2024, please ensure you are on the `master` branch of ipython utilities before running this Nodebook**
+**As of December 2024, please ensure you are on the `integration` branch of ipython utilities before running this Nodebook**

 ### Imports cell